 6. …in more than just what you sell.

-Savvy business owners use email marketing to do more than shill product.
-To build upon initial in-store interactions with their customers, they create and/or share helpful, interesting content in their holiday marketing.
+Savvy business owners use email marketing to do much more than just promote your product.
+To build upon initial in-store interactions with their customers, they create and share helpful, interesting content in their holiday marketing.
 If you sell gourmet food items, for example, write a short post about a recent health study involving nutrition.
-Or link to several recipes that would pair well with items you sell.
+Or link to recipes that utilize items you sell.

 7. Exceed expectations.